Catholic Charities offers emergency prep and free produce to locals

 Hammar recently helped launch a new emergency preparedness program in Napa County.

-Called Listos, which translates to “Ready” in English, the Spanish language program is a basic disaster readiness public education program with a grass-roots approach that specifically targets Spanish-speaking populations.
+Called Listos, which translates to “Ready” in English, the Spanish language program is a basic disaster readiness public education guide with a grass-roots approach that specifically targets Spanish-speaking populations.

 The statewide effort is funded by a $50 million grant from the Governor’s office.